 This tool was envisioned and developed by CEHTP’s late Geospatial Sciences Director, Craig Wolff, who passed away in 2013.
 With the tragic loss of a beloved colleague, CEHTP also lost unique expertise and historical knowledge about the WBT’s development and maintenance.
 Therefore, in the intervening time, the WBT has experienced loss of functionality in some components.
 However, CEHTP has been working to implement a streamlined version of the tool, set to launch in mid-September 2015, and we hope to continue to add features thereafter as our capacity allows.

 If you encounter a problem in entering your data, or you would like help in doing so, please contact us by clicking here.
-Please be patient as we continue to implement remaining repairs to the tool.

 - About the tool

 The Water Systems Geographic Reporting Tool allows personnel from water systems, state primacy field operations districts, local primacy agencies (LPAs), other state agencies, and other qualified individuals to input and edit customer service area boundaries for drinking water systems throughout California.

 - Create and edit service area boundaries